 It’s helpful to know where your customers spend time online.
 Don’t ask for links to their social media profiles, but consider giving them a checkbox to select one or more social media profiles they use.
 This will tell you where you need to spend time, especially if you see a clear trend.

 6. Newsletter Opt-In

 Technically, you aren’t supposed to send marketing communications to your customers just because they made a purchase.
-According to the CAN-SPAM Act, you’re only allowed to send transactional emails like receipts, shipping confirmations, refund updates, or other messages related to their purchase, but you need their explicit permission in order to send them promotional messages.
+According to the CAN-SPAM Act, you’re only allowed to send transactional emails like receipts, shipping confirmations, refund updates, or other messages related to their purchase, but you need their explicit permission to send them promotional messages.

-That said, your customers are the best people to market to.
+With all of that being said, your customers are the best people to market to.
 They’ve already shown interest in your products and services, so you can’t just let them go after the first purchase.

 7. User Flow

 This isn’t a question you can ask your customers directly, but it’s a valuable piece of information you should collect regarding anyone who reaches your checkout page.

 User flow is the path your customers take to reach your checkout page.
 Understanding the user flows of your customers can help you understand what they need to make a buying decision.